SpringRoll/Bellhop/README.md

 const log = () => {console.log('Hello World!');}
 bellhop.debug = log; // Hello World!
 ```
-If you pass a function as the flag three parameters are passed to help fill out the log statements if required:
+If you pass a function to debug three parameters* are passed to help fill out the log statements if required:
 ```javascript
 const log = ({isChild, received, message}){
   console.log(isChild); // (boolean) whether the instance is a child or parent.